 It was now time to turn my attention to the top of the engine, so I removed the rocker cover to expose the camshaft and tappets.

-In the photo on the right, you can clearly see the push rod, and how it is activated via a lobe on the camshaft.
+In the photo above, you can clearly see the push rod, and how it is activated via a lobe on the camshaft.
 You can also see the flat edge on one side of it, which allows the oil to run down one side to lubricate it.